AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-08-25-Making-of-Gateway.md

 <h2><a name='equi'></a>Equidistant points on a circle</h2>
-The best way to describe it would be infinitely expanding hexagonal patterns that fade into existence and then disapear after their lifespan expires.
+The best way to describe the sketch would be: "infinitely expanding hexagonal patterns that fade into existence and then disapear after their lifespan expires".
+We'll break the sketch up into digestible portions and work from there!

 The first thing we'll start with is creating a set of points that seemingly appear in the center of the sketch, and then disappear at some distance from the center.
 And then re-appear and disappear again and again.